-Domain generalization and few-shot learning exhibit desirable properties for all three criteria: \emph{high adaptability, one-to-one portability, and low model complexity}.
-These techniques are explicitly designed to update a machine learning model based upon limited and highly variable data, and are flexible enough change the model complexity based upon the learning task’s complexity.
-Multiple domain shifts from a common prior is the most directly related metaphor for the variability seen in human behavior; thus, domain generalization is the most suited for scenarios where there is no label shift (e.g., workload estimation).
-Few-shot learning may be more applicable to scenarios where labels change between learning tasks or application domains (i.e., task recognition, affect recognition).
-The presented meta-learning techniques are general enough to apply to either machine learning problem.
+Domain generalization and few-shot learning exhibit desirable properties for all criteria: \emph{high adaptability, one-to-one portability, and low model complexity}.
+These techniques are designed to update a machine learning model based on limited and highly variable data, and are flexible enough to change the model complexity based on the learning task’s complexity.
+Multiple domain shifts from a common prior is the most directly related metaphor for task-based variability, as the contribution of each physiological signal to each workload component and the contribution of each workload component will vary between tasks.
+Therefore, domain generalization is the most suited for workload estimation for unknown tasks when there is no label shift.
+Few-shot learning is more applicable to scenarios where there are significant changes to the range of workload values between tasks (i.e., label shift).
+Meta-learning techniques sit at the intersection of these two categories and are general enough to apply to either learning task.

-Utilizing individual workload components (i.e., cognitive, speech, auditory, visual, gross motor, fine motor, tactile) to produce measures of overall workload is fundamentally a regression problem~\cite{heard2019diagnostic, bs2022visual, bs2022physical}.
-Only a limited number of techniques (e.g., probablistic meta-learning) have been applied to regression problems with those applications being focused on toy problems and contrived benchmarks.
-Probablistic meta-learning techniques (e.g., deep kernel transfer, conditional neural process) are particularly promising for solving workload estimation for unknown tasks, as producing continuous values for each workload component is a key requirement for informing an adaptive teaming system.
+Utilizing individual workload components (i.e., cognitive, speech, auditory, visual, gross motor, fine motor, tactile) to produce measures of overall workload is fundamentally a regression problem \citep{heard2019diagnostic, bs2022visual, bs2022physical}.
+Only a limited number of techniques (e.g., probabilistic meta-learning) have been applied to regression problems with those applications being focused on toy problems and contrived benchmarks.
+Probabilistic meta-learning techniques (e.g., deep kernel transfer, conditional neural process) are particularly promising for solving workload estimation for unknown tasks, as producing continuous values for each workload component is a key requirement for informing an adaptive teaming system.